ALL

 What is body image?

 Body image is how people feel about how they see themselves.
+Body image is an important part of your identity.
 Changes to the way people look can affect how they feel.
 Sexuality can be closely linked to body image.

 How is body image related to sexuality?

-Everyone is sexual no matter what their age, gender, sexual orientation, culture, or belief system is.
+Everyone is sexual, no matter their age, gender, sexual orientation, culture, or belief system.

 Sexuality includes: